What's this tool for?

 3.A.
 Weigh up the evidence for and against different actions

-Using the accumulated evidence, the relative advantages and disadvantages of each modified action can be compared and related back to the original decision or problem being considered (in Step 1.
+Reflecting on the problem you face and the evidence and information you have gathered, what is your decision and why?Using the accumulated evidence, the relative advantages and disadvantages of each modified action can be compared and related back to the original decision or problem being considered (in Step 1.
 Define the Decision Context).
 This involves weighing up how locally effective, cost-effective, acceptable, and feasible each action is and whether its implementation is justified.

 We would suggest that users could prioritise actions based on their place in the Mitigation and Conservation Hierarchy (see here).
 For example, we would recommend that actions that avoid and minimize threats should be prioritised, before restoration and compensatory measures are considered.
 Several types of biases can also affect your decision-making, so we recommend reading the E2D Tool Guide which provides some common pitfalls to be aware of when evaluating the evidence for and against different actions.
-Finally, we would also suggest you consider whether taking no action may be the optimal decision - this is particularly important if there are great risks associated with action or there is substantial uncertainty in the evidence.
+Finally, we would also suggest you consider whether taking no action may be the optimal decision - this is particularly important if there are great risks associated with action or there is substantial uncertainty in the evidence.3.B.
+Justify overall decision and next steps

-Summarise your overall decision and the next steps you will take.
+What is the overall decision, what are the next steps, and why?Summarise your overall decision and the next steps you will take.
 This could be implementing these actions, pausing to make a more detailed assessment, gather more evidence, or decide to do nothing.
 We encourage you to revisit the tool in the future to update your decision based on new evidence, insights, and information - including if you generate evidence by monitoring any actions that you decide to implement.

 3.C.
 Document and report decision (download report)

-To download an example of a summary report without having to fill any information select a format and then click below.
+Example summary reportTo download an example of a summary report without having to fill any information select a format and then click below.
 This may take a little time depending on your browser.

 Your customised summary report